-For the fifth year in a row, our team at Entercom Portland (including six radio stations) put together the Ultimate Fix Up sweepstakes.
-In the past, we created a single shared sweepstakes between multiple advertisers, but this year we hoped to drive more measurable results for each participating sponsor.
-By providing more valuable results for our sponsors, we also had the intention of driving even more revenue for our stations this year.
+For the fifth year in a row, the team at Entercom Portland (including six radio stations) put together the Ultimate Fix Up sweepstakes.
+In the past, they created a single shared sweepstakes between multiple advertisers, but this year they hoped to drive more measurable results for each participating sponsor.
+By providing more valuable results for our sponsors, they also had the intention of driving even more revenue for their stations this year.

-Next we had to tackle the challenge of shifting our Ultimate Fix Up contest from a single sweepstakes, while still giving it the appearance of a unified contest amongst all our sponsors.
-To accomplish this, we set up a unique contest for each advertiser, created a ballot to host the five contests, and placed it on the umbrella page of our Ultimate Fix Up contest.
+Next the team had to tackle the challenge of shifting their Ultimate Fix Up contest from a single sweepstakes, while still giving it the appearance of a unified contest amongst all their sponsors.
+To accomplish this, they set up a unique contest for each advertiser, created a ballot to host the five contests, and placed it on the umbrella page of the Ultimate Fix Up contest.

 Each advertiser was expected to put up a $500 credit to their business, and participants were given the chance to enter up to five times – once for every participating business.
 So, in total, one listener won a $2,500 credit to any of the participating stores.

-In the past, with a shared single contest, it was hard to qualify the leads we generated.
+In the past, with a shared single contest, it was hard to qualify the leads generated.
 So, while each of the five contests were set up to retrieve the same demographic information, each business was allowed an opt-in for their company and two custom survey questions.
-At Entercom Portland, it’s important to us to create survey questions that will deliver qualified leads for our advertisers.
+At Entercom Portland, it’s important to create survey questions that will deliver qualified leads for their advertisers.

 Here’s what the five participating companies used:

 - Is your vacuum not working as well as it should be?

 - Do you plan on replacing your vacuum in the next 12 months?